GoldPapaya/Landcover-Classification/README.md

 More detail can be found in the associated file, or by accessing the app itself: https://goldpapaya.users.earthengine.app/view/uk-land-cover-classification.

-NOTE: it might take a minute to generate the model in the app, if this happens just wait a minute and it should appear.
+NOTE: it might take a minute to generate the model in the app, if this happens just wait a minute and it will appear.